Rajpratik71/community-summits-wiki/Managing-workstations-with-Chef.md

 -- the Chef Client validates certs like SSL by default.

 - The custom resource DSL is what you should be doing.

+Hey, join this slack: https://macadmins.herokuapp.com/ There's a Chef channel where folks are discussing workstation management with Chef.